Transparent Data Encryption enables you to encrypt sensitive data, such as credit card numbers or Social Security numbers.

-Before you can configure keystores and begin to encrypt data, you must perform a one-time configuration using the
+Before you can begin to encrypt data, you must perform a one-time configuration using the static

-TDE_CONFIGURATION parameters to designate the location and type of keystores that you plan to create.
+TDE_CONFIGURATION parameter to designate the location and type of keystores that you plan to use.

 WALLET_ROOT parameter specifies the keystore directory location.
 Before you set

-WALLET_ROOT, ensure that you have an existing directory that you can use to store keystores.
-(Typically, this directory is called
+WALLET_ROOT, ensure that you have an existing directory that you can use to store keystores (for example,

 TDE_CONFIGURATION, when you create the keystore, Oracle Database creates a directory within the